KmolYuan/reveal-yaml-rs/README.md

 ## Features

 Here are the implemented features, or the functions are designed in progress.
+Generally, the parser will not check extra key values.

 Some functions are planed to be demonstrated in the help page.
 Open the help page by adding `/help/` after URL, like `http://localhost:8080/help/`.